Super Bowl XXXVI: Fourth quarter

-The Rams responded by driving to the Patriots' 3-yard line on their ensuing drive.
-On fourth-and-goal, the Rams attempted to score a touchdown.
-Warner went back to pass and finding no one open scrambled to his right trying to run the ball in for a touchdown.
-Warner fumbled the ball while being tackled by linebacker Roman Phifer, which was recovered by defensive back Tebucky Jones who returned it 97 yards for a touchdown that would have increased the Patriots lead to 23–3.
-However, the play was nullified by a holding penalty on linebacker Willie McGinest, who illegally hugged Rams running back Marshall Faulk and prevented him from becoming an eligible receiver.
-This gave the Rams a first down on the 1-yard line.
-On second down, Warner scored on a 2-yard touchdown run to cut the Patriots' lead to 17–10.
+The Rams responded by driving to the Patriots' 3-yard line on their ensuing drive, which was highlighted by Warner's 15-yard pass to Bruce, two receptions by Faulk for 29 yards, and a 14-yard reception by Hakim.
+After Warner threw back-to-back incompletions, he went back to pass on fourth down, but scrambled to his right after seeing no one open and attempted to score himself.
+Warner fumbled the ball while being tackled by linebacker Roman Phifer, and safety Tebucky Jones returned the fumble 97 yards for a touchdown, but the play was nullified by a holding penalty on linebacker Willie McGinest, who illegally hugged Faulk, giving the Rams a new set of downs on the 1-yard line.
+Two plays later, Warner scored on a 2-yard touchdown run to cut the Patriots' lead to 17–10.

-After Warner's touchdown, the Rams defense forced the Patriots to a three-and-out.
-St. Louis then drove from own 7-yard line to the New England 36-yard line, aided by a 30-yard reception by Proehl.
-However, McGinest sacked Warner for a 16-yard loss on second down, pushing the Rams back to their 46-yard line.
-St. Louis punted after Warner's third down pass was incomplete.
+After Warner's touchdown, the Rams' defense forced the Patriots to a three-and-out.
+The Rams then drove from their own 7-yard line to the Patriots' 36-yard line, aided by a 30-yard reception by Proehl.
+However, McGinest sacked Warner for a 16-yard loss on second down, pushing the Rams back to their own 46-yard line.
+The Rams punted after Warner's third down pass was incomplete.